 Laguna Beach is one of the most famous beaches in California.
 In fact, it's not just one beach but a long stretch of the coast that has different kind of beaches from white sand to rocky coves for you to explore.

-Laguna Beach is known for being a lot more than just a beach.
+Laguna Main Beach is known for being a lot more than just a beach.
 The arts scene has become a big deal here and there are a number of art galleries and shops where you can look at and purchase pieces by local artists.

 Be careful though - as the reputation has grown, there are a number of crazy priced places in town making the most of the price insensitive visitors.
 You can still find the great local craftsmen, but you'll need to look around.